tzunun/esaleatorio.com/README.md

 **S3**:  Storage bucket to host the static site

 **Lightsail**:  VPS running Ubuntu 18.04LTS.
-A docker image runs discourse in order to provide the ability to comment the stories.
-Discourse is available in the subdomain forum.esaleatorio.com
+Running PostgreSQL to store the text data and running a cron job that runs the scripts to get the new stories and store them in the DB
 **CodeCommit**:  Git repository (set up ssh-key authentication, somehow ed25519 keys are not supported)

 **CodeBuild**:  Build the website, upload the pages to the S3 bucket, and make the CloudFront dispose of the old files.